 Other elements of the action plan will be considered in projects already underway, and some require some further investigation.

 Summer Trial - Canberra City Centre

 Informed by the recent consultation on extending daytime noise hours in city, town and group centres and general community support for entertainment, the Government has identified a trial special entertainment area in the City Centre, as shown in the Entertainment Action Plan (PDF 3.3MB).

 This trial will consider the previous noise monitoring undertaken to inform the extension to the daytime noise standards on Friday and Saturday nights, as well as business and community activity in this area.
-The evaluation and associated consultation will take place over the summer months when activity is known to be at its highest.
+The evaluation will take place over the summer months when activity is known to be at its highest.